samsheffield/Unreal_Engine_Workshop/docs/week4.md

 In low lighting situations, Lumen can often produce an effect similar to light reflecting off of the surface of a swimming pool.
 This is sometimes referred to as "Lumen Crawling".
 This can sometimes be tricky to completely eliminate, but it is possible to minimize the effect using the following approaches.

 ### Post-Processing Volumes
-A Post-Procssing Volume is XXX.
 Post-Processing Volumes can have their effects limited to particular areas or applied everywhere on a level.
 These volumes are added through the Place Actors panel.

 To extend the bounds of a volume infinitely, search for Infinite Extent in the Details panel for the volume and check the box.